sAleksovski/react-native-android-widget/docs/docs/tutorial/register-widget.md

 - `android:previewImage` should reference the preview image we added previously
 - `android:description` can be added or not, depending on if we added a description in the previous step

-## Add widget in AndroidManifest.xml
+## Add permissions in AndroidManifest.xml

-Then we need to register the new widget in `AndroidManifest.xml`

 First, for the library to function we need to add `FOREGROUND_SERVICE` and `WAKE_LOCK` permissions to our app.
 In the permissions add